flattiverse/connector-csharp/IMPLEMENTERS.md

 * Battery maxima and energy-cell efficiencies are currently initialized locally by controllable kind and are not sent on the wire.
 * `*CellCollectedThisTick` is the post-efficiency amount that was actually loaded through that cell during the current server tick.
 * `hullCurrent` is the current hull integrity after that tick's damage resolution.
 The reference `ClassicShip` currently initializes hull locally with a maximum of `50`.
+* `shieldCurrent` is the current shield integrity after that tick's damage resolution.
+The reference `ClassicShip` currently initializes shield locally with a maximum of `20`.
+* `shieldActive` / `shieldRate` is the owner-visible shield loading configuration.
+The current placeholder shield cost is `1600 * rate^2`, so the maximum reference rate `0.125` costs `25` energy per tick.
 * `engineCurrent` is the currently applied engine impulse for this tick. `engineTarget` is the persisted requested impulse.
-* `weapon*` describes the shot request the server actually processed in this tick.
-If the weapon was off or did not have a queued shot, the runtime values are zeroed.
+* `shotLauncher*` describes the shot request the server actually processed in this tick.
+If the launcher had no queued shot, the runtime values are zeroed.
+* `shotMagazineCurrentShots` is the owner-visible stored shot resource in `[0; 5]`. `shotMagazineStatus == Failed` means the launcher tried to consume one full shot this tick and the magazine did not have enough stored charge.
+* `shotFabricator*` is the owner-visible production state.
+While active, the fabricator still consumes its configured energy at a full magazine; only the stored amount is clamped.
 * `mainScannerStatus == Worked` / `secondaryScannerStatus == Worked` tells owner-side tools whether the server actually paid and executed that scan in the current tick.
 * `SecondaryScanner` is currently a disabled subsystem on the reference ClassicShip.
 Its runtime block is still present and currently zeroed.
 * `Current*` is the server-applied runtime state. `Target*` is the server-side target configuration.